Children’s Art Projects

 From Shapes to Landscapes

-Don’t you miss the parks and all those hills in San Francisco?
-Even we are restricted from getting out there, but you get all the freedom to build your own city.
-This project is to create a full cityscape with basic shapes and colors of your choice.
+Don’t you miss the parks and rolling hills of San Francisco?
+Even if we can’t explore them right now, you have the freedom to imagine and build your own city—right from where you are.
+In this project, you'll create a vibrant cityscape using basic shapes and the colors of your choice.
+Let your imagination lead the way!

 Suggested Materials - 1 piece of paper, pencils, erasers, rulers, and any preferred coloring materials.
 This project includes one template.